Pricing guide

 Quick answer

-Choose the monthly route when you are still proving adoption.
-This is the safer option when the real question is whether someone on the team will actually use and review the output consistently.
+Choose monthly first when adoption is still being proved.
+That is the safer move when the real uncertainty is whether somebody will actually use the tool properly every week.

-Even a relatively low software spend is wasteful if the workflow is messy.
-A subscription that creates review burden or inconsistent output is still expensive in practice.
+Even a modest software fee is expensive when the process is messy.
+A subscription that creates extra review drag, inconsistent quality, or abandoned seats is not cheap in practice.

 Judge against drag, not against hype

-The right comparison is not “AI versus nothing.”
-It is Sintra versus the manual drag you already feel, versus the human support you may still need instead.
+The honest comparison is not Sintra versus nothing.
+It is Sintra versus the manual drag already in the week, versus the hidden cost of founder time, versus the human support that might still be the better buy.

-Keep the control rule first: AI can accelerate structured, reviewable work.
-It should not be trusted to replace governance, approval, attribution judgement, or final accountability.
+Keep the control rule first: software can accelerate structured, reviewable work.
+It should not be trusted to replace approvals, judgement, live operational risk, or accountable ownership.

 Current pricing model